LuanDalmazo/LuanDalmazo/README.md

 - 🔭 I’m currently working on a startup for blood donors.
-- 🖥️ I'm currently attending graduate school Biomedicals Informatic at UFPR.
+- 🖥️ I'm an undergraduate student of Biomedical Informatics at Universidade Federal do Paraná.
 - 🖥️ I have a certificate in Analysis and Systems development.
 - 🤖 I'm part of a robotic team at UFPR.
 - 🌱 I’m currently learning Python and C language.